CSCfi/exam/README.md

 ### Passing parameters to protractor

-You can pass parameters to protactor using _protractor.args_ property.
+You can pass parameters to protractor using _protractor.args_ property.
 Passing multiple protractor parameters use comma (,) to separate parameters.

     -Dprotractor.args=--capabilities.browserName=firefox,--troubleshoot